-Record what you eat, how long you sleep, your stress levels, and so on.
-It's a good idea to do this even when you don't have a flare-up.
+Record what you eat, how long you sleep, your stress levels, etc. It's a good idea to do this even when you don't have a flare-up.

 You should also write down your daily activities and how you feel during and after the activities to monitor if a particular activity triggers a symptom flare-up.

-In identifying triggers you will be able to gain back some control over your life through diet and lifestyle modifications, understanding your body's sensitivities, and in turn, reducing Fibromyalgia flare-ups.
+In identifying triggers, you can gain back some control over your life through diet and lifestyle modifications, understanding your body's sensitivities, and in turn, reducing fibromyalgia flare-ups.

 5. REDUCE PHYSICAL ACTIVITY

 Exercise is fantastic for strengthening the body, keeping it supple, and aiding weight management.
-However, it may be wise to take things down a notch during a flare.
+However, taking things down a notch during a flare may be wise.
 Do not push yourself beyond your point of comfort.
 If you wish to do some light exercise, engage in stretching, restorative yoga, or light walking.